 The goal of treatment for a fracture is to hold bones together so they can heal.
 The best course of treatment for your child depends on your child’s age, the location of the fracture, and the type and severity of the fracture.
-Your child’s doctor will explain the options to you and make recommendations.
-It generally takes 4-12 months for a femur fracture to heal completely.
+Your child’s healthcare provider will explain the options to you and make recommendations.
+It generally takes 4 to 12 months for a femur fracture to heal completely.

 A spica cast covers the child from waist to ankle.
 It keeps the thighbone and hip area completely still.
 This helps the bone heal correctly.

-A spica cast is left on until the bone is healed, in about 8-12 weeks.
+A spica cast is left on until the bone is healed, in about 8 to 12 weeks.
 The child may not be able to walk while the cast is in place.

-After the cast comes off, the child may need to use crutches for 3-4 weeks while the leg regains strength if he or she is old enough (around age 6).
+After the cast comes off, the child may need to use crutches for 3 to 4 weeks while the leg regains strength if he or she is old enough (around age 6).
 Younger children may need to ride in a stroller or wagon or be carried until they are stronger..

 This type of cast is mainly used in younger children.